ArnaoutLab/sentropy/README.md

 pip install 'sentropy[tests]'
 pytest --pyargs sentropy --cov sentropy
 ```
 The test suite runs successfully on Macintosh, Windows, and Unix systems.
+If it fails, you may be missing requirements that you need to install.

 # Basic usage